BCDMH

 1-Bromo-3-chloro-5,5-dimethylhydantoin (BCDMH or bromochlorodimethylhydantoin) is a chemical structurally related to hydantoin.
-It is a white crystalline compound with a slight bromine and acetone odor and is insoluble in water, but soluble in acetone.
+It is a white crystalline compound with a slight bromine and acetone odor and is sparingly soluble in water, but soluble in acetone.

 BCDMH is an excellent source of both chlorine and bromine as it reacts slowly with water releasing hypochlorous acid and hypobromous acid.
 It used as a chemical disinfectant for recreational water sanitation and drinking water purification.
 BCDMH works in the following manner:

 The initial BCDMH reacts with water (R = Dimethylhydantoin):